Gift cards are a perennially popular choice for Christmas presents, and it's easy to see why: they're perfect for a range of recipients and reasons.

-And there's sure to be plenty of gift cards bought before 25 December for a quick and easy Christmas present.
-While research from Pureprofile suggests that 65% of Australians are looking to spend less on Christmas this year, gift cards are still a popular option: 47% of those surveyed said they planned to give them as gifts and 44% want to receive them.
+And there's sure to be plenty of gift cards bought before 25 December.
+Research from Pureprofile suggests that they'll be a hit this Christmas: 46% of those surveyed said they want to receive them.

-Although they might be a popular, no-fuss present, gift cards have also been the subject of numerous complaints to CHOICE over the years, particularly around premature expiry.
+Although they might be popular, gift cards have also been the subject of numerous complaints to CHOICE over the years, particularly around premature expiry.

 Despite reforms to expiry dates that came into effect in 2019, there are still some pitfalls you should be aware of so that your gift card doesn't end up being worthless.